The Cognitive Architect: Reclaiming Agency in the Age of Weights

 III.
 Who is this for? #

-This series is written for the Principal Engineer, the System Architect, and the Technical Leader who is tired of the hype and wants to understand the “underlying physics” of AI.
+This is for the Principal Engineer, the System Architect, the Technical Leader — anyone tired of the hype, ready to dig into the underlying physics of AI.

 If you are looking for a tutorial on how to use ChatGPT, this is not it.